onflow/kitty-items/README.md

 ## ✨ Getting Started

-Note: The following guide demonstrates how to deploy Kitty Items to the *Flow Testnet*.
+**Note:** The following guide demonstrates how to deploy Kitty Items to the *Flow Testnet*.
 We think using the live network is the best way to learn about Flow.
-For your own projects you will likely want to develop and test locally, before you deploy.
-You can read the local development guide <a href="LOCAL_DEV.md">here</a>.
+For your own projects you will likely want to develop and test locally, before you deploy. **You can read the <a href="LOCAL_DEV.md">local development guide here</a>.**
 ### 1. Install the Flow CLI

 Before you start, install the [Flow command-line interface (CLI)](https://docs.onflow.org/flow-cli).